pnp/copilot-prompts/samples/m365-time-finder-meeting-prerequisite-prompt/readme.md

-# 🚀 Find meeting time with another user - a prerequisites prompt example 📅
+# 🚀 Find meeting time with another user - a prerequisite prompt example 📅

 ![Demo of finding meeting time with another user](./assets/demo.png)

 ## Summary

 This is a revision of the 'Find meeting time with another user' prompt.
-It demonstrates the concept of the 'conditional' or 'prerequisite' prompt.
-These prompts require input from the user before performing any actions.
+It demonstrates the concept of a 'prerequisite' prompt.
+A prerequisite prompt requires input from the user before performing any actions.
 In this case, it asks the user for the person they want to schedule a meeting with and the day for the meeting.

 ## Original Prompt 💡